Skip to content

 Providing Feedback

-If you wish to share your experience of virtual visiting, please share your story on Care Opinion.
+If you wish to provide feedback or share your experience of virtual visiting, please share your story on Care Opinion.

-The following documents provide help and guidance to ensure you are familiar with supporting patients and their relatives and friends to receive ‘virtual visit’ (video calls) and how to do this safely and efficiently at all times.
+The following documents provide help and guidance to ensure you are familiar with supporting patients and their relatives/friends to receive ‘virtual visit’ (video calls) and how to do this safely and efficiently at all times.